IsabelDennis/HablaCaribe-Agentic/README.md

 - expand a business
 - build regional partnerships

-From there, HablaCaribe builds a personalized pathway that develops the language, cultural understanding, communication skills, and confidence needed to achieve that goal.
+From there, HablaCaribe builds a personalized pathway that develops the language, cultural understanding,and communication skills, needed to achieve that goal.

 ## Why agentic AI